Configure Real-Time Data Integration With Oracle Autonomous Database

 5. Click Add.

 After a successful channel is created using ORDS, the Applications page shows the Oracle Autonomous Database application.
-You can add, delete and modify application configurations from the Applications page provided, you must have the permission to access such applications.
+You can add, delete, and change application configurations from the Applications page, if you've the permission to access such applications.

 6. Click the Oracle Autonomous Database application to configure it: